Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Comparison with Experiments

 where $a$ and $c$ are the lattice spacings in the appropriate directions and $S$ is the spin number (1 for CrO$_2$).
 These expressions can be easily understood as anisotropic extensions of results obtained for magnons in a one-dimensional chain (for which $D=2JSa^2$).
-In his work, Schlottmann considers the spins as quantum operators such that $\mathbf{S}_i\cdot\mathbf{S}_j=S(S+1)$, and he keeps this value separate from $J$.
+In his work, Schlottmann considers the spins as quantum operators, and he keeps the value of $\mathbf{S}_i\cdot\mathbf{S}_j$ separate from $J$.
 Additionally, he neglects $J_{100}$ in his expression for $D_{100}$.
 However, we use classical spins of magnitude $2 \mu_B$ (although the units are collapsed into the exchange constant $J$ as previously explained).
 Consequently, we must scale our $J$s by $1/\left|\boldsymbol{\mu}\right|^2 = 1/4$ in order to apply this expression.
-Further, our calculations indicate that $J_{100}$ it is roughly of the same order as $J_{111}$ and $J_{001}$, so we have included it in our analysis.
+Further, our calculations indicate that $J_{100}$ is not negligible when compared to $J_{111}$ and $J_{001}$, so we have included it in our analysis.
 Using this model, we calculate $D_{100}$ and $D_{001}$ for the various cells, exchange-correlation approximations, and methods considered throughout this work.
 Table~\ref{tab:stiff} reviews the values we obtained.
-Experimentally, we find several mostly-consistent values for the spin wave stiffness obtained through different methods.
+Examining the experimental literature, we find several values (in good agreement with one another) for the spin wave stiffness obtained through different methods.
 All of the experimental values assume an isotropic stiffness constant.
 Ji \textit{et al.}\cite{stiff} fit the M(T) curve in order to obtain the coefficient on the $T^{3/2}$ term, from which they determine $D=1.8\times10^{-40}$ Jm$^2$.
 Zou \emph{et al}\cite{zou} used magnetic force microscopy to determine the length and width of domain walls in CrO$_2$, from which they were able to calculate $D = 2.62\times10^{-40}$ Jm$^2$.
-Further, Rameev \emph{et al.}\cite{fmr} used ferromagnetic resonance to measure the bulk magnon modes and obtained $D_B=3\times10^{-10}$ Oe cm$^2$, which is equivalent to $D=0.57\times10^{-40}$ Jm$^2$ via the relation $D_B = 2A / \mu_0 M_s$,\cite{units} which is a bit smaller than other reported values.
+Further, Rameev \emph{et al.}\cite{fmr} used ferromagnetic resonance to measure the bulk magnon modes and obtained $D_B=3\times10^{-10}$ Oe cm$^2$, which is equivalent to $D=0.57\times10^{-40}$ Jm$^2$ via the relation $D_B = 2A / \mu_0 M_s$,\cite{units} which is smaller than but of the same order as the other reported values.